Forest Café

 The Forest, also referred to as Forest Café, was an independent social centre and arts centre located in central Edinburgh, Scotland.
-It was notable for being run by volunteers as a charitable, self-sustaining not-for-profit.
-The Forest was initially housed at a West Port venue from 2000 to 2003, then housed at 3 Bristo Place in the former Edinburgh Seventh Day Adventist Church, a building owned by the Edinburgh University Settlement until August 2011.
-It featured a two-room café with performance space, a single room art gallery named Total Kunst, a radical library named Old Hat Books housed in the café front room, an Action Room for consensus process based organisational working group meetings and internet access, artist gallery spaces, a meeting cum screen printing and crafting room, a rehearsal/music studio, a walk-in freezer, a woodworking and machining room, a darkroom specialising in alternative photographic process, and unisex toilets.
-In August 2012 The Forest reopened at 141 Lauriston Place, Tollcross where it continued its activity as a volunteer-run vegetarian cafe with regular free events and workshops, assuming a pivotal role in the revival of the independent community development in central Edinburgh.
-In 2022 the physical space closed citing difficulties arising from the COVID-19 pandemic, despite arts activities continuing decentrally.
+It was notable for being run by volunteers as a charitable, self-sustaining not-for-profit organisation.
+The Forest was initially housed at a West Port venue from 2000 to 2003, then housed at 3 Bristo Place in the former Edinburgh Seventh-day Adventist Church, a building owned by the Edinburgh University Settlement until August 2011.
+It featured a two-room café with performance space, a single room art gallery named Total Kunst, a radical library named Old Hat Books housed in the café front room, an Action Room for consensus process based meetings and internet access, artist gallery spaces, a meeting cum screen printing and crafting room, a rehearsal/music studio, a walk-in freezer, a woodworking and machining room, and a darkroom specialising in alternative photographic process.
+In August 2012 the Forest reopened at 141 Lauriston Place, Tollcross, where it continued its activity as a volunteer-run vegetarian cafe with regular free events and workshops, assuming a pivotal role in the revival of the independent community development in central Edinburgh.
+In 2022 the physical space closed, citing difficulties arising from the COVID-19 pandemic, despite arts activities continuing decentrally.

 Background

 The Forest organisation itself started in August 2000 with a venue in West Port, off the Grassmarket in Edinburgh's Old Town.
-Relocation to the Bristo Place premises started in September 2003 and The Forest Café opened there in October 2003.
-After leaving in August 2011, The Forest Café reopened again in Tollcross in August 2012.
+Relocation to the Bristo Place premises started in September 2003 and the Forest Café opened there in October 2003.
+After leaving in August 2011, it reopened again in Tollcross in August 2012.